fuser

 |

--k --kill Kill processes accessing the file.
-SIGKILL is default
+-k --kill Kill signal processes accessing the file.
+KILL is default

 | -i --interactive for confirmation before killing a process.

-show when a particular file is being access as a mount point, knfs export or swap file.
-In this case kernel is shown instead of the PID.
+When a particular file is being access as a mount point, knfs export or swap file kernel is shown instead of the PID.

 > fuser -v -m /dev/mmcblk0p5